Sexuality in Star Trek: Outside Star Trek canon

 Instructions for authors that had previously wished to write officially licensed Star Trek spin-off books stated that there was to be no suggestion of a relationship "other than friendship" between crew members, but this restriction no longer applies.

 In a seeming response to reams of Kirk/Spock fan fiction which began to dominate fan publications in the mid- to late 1970s, references to bisexuality occurred in Gene Roddenberry's 1979 novelization of Star Trek: The Motion Picture.
 In a foreword written by James Kirk, the Captain cleverly avoids confirmation or denial of a romantic relationship with Spock.

+IDW Publishing, who publishes Star Trek comics, released a one-shot comic focused on the LGBT characters of Star Trek, Star Trek: Celebrations.
+It features stories of Seven of Nine and Raffi (Picard), Christine Chapel (Strange New Worlds), Hugh Culber, Paul Stamets, Adira Tal, and Gray Tal (Discovery), Mariner and Jennifer (Lower Decks), and Hikaru Sulu from the Kelvin timeline.
+Editor Heather Antos said "What is Star Trek, if not the idea of celebrating the best of us, right?
+The best of humanity, and coming together.
+There's a really great quote from Gene Roddenberry that that's the future he wants to see: a future where we are all not just tolerating one another, but celebrating one another.
+That is the intention behind Celebrations, and where we get the title from.
+It's wanting to celebrate the badasses of the Star Trek universe, whether that's Culber and Stamets, whether that's Mariner, whether that's Seven and Raffi... there's so many characters that we're going to get to see explored here by some incredible, incredible writers."

 Fan response

 In 1972, Grup, the first sexually themed Star Trek zine was published, to controversy in the fandom.
 In 1974 the first published Star Trek slash fiction was presented in Grup #3.

 Kirk/Spock fan fiction was the first prominent slash pairing.

 In 2005 Craig Young of GayNZ.com criticized the absence of any out core or supporting lesbian or gay characters from the various television series and films, although granting that the series was more inclusive of transgender issues through the narrative use of the Trill species and non-consecutive gender symbiosis.
-He argued that the continued invisibility and absence of such characters may well have led to growing rejection of the Trek franchise and spin-off media by gay and lesbian Trekkers.
+He argued that the continued invisibility and absence of such characters may well have led to the growing rejection of the Trek franchise and spin-off media by gay and lesbian Trekkers.
 He compared it unfavorably to series like Doctor Who, Buffy the Vampire Slayer and Babylon 5.

-The fan made Star Trek: The Web Comic, started in 2014, has published two story lines featuring LGBT characters.
+The fan-made Star Trek: The Web Comic, started in 2014, has published two storylines featuring LGBT characters.
 The first serial, "No Good Deed", involves an affair between the male captain and first officer.
 Science Fiction news site Io9's review of the comic said it tread ground the franchise rarely did, stating: "What's especially refreshing is that [Captain Madison's] homosexuality is a part of his character, but not a focus of the plot."